ARCCA/intro_singularity/_episodes/04-singularity-images.md

 Now move your created `.sif` image file to a platform with an installation of Singularity.
 You could, for example, do this using the command line secure copy command `scp`.

-> ## Cluster platform configuration for running Singularity containers
+> ## Possible platform configuration for running Singularity containers
 >
-> On the cluster platform that we're using for the course, it is necesary to setup a shared temporary storage space for Singularity to use because it is not possible for it to use the standard `/tmp` directory on this platform.
+> On some platforms (but not Hawk), it may be necesary to setup a shared temporary storage space for Singularity to use because it is not possible for it to use the standard `/tmp` directory.
 >
-> First create a directory in the `/lustre/home/shared` directory.
+> First create a directory to be used for temporary storage.
 It is recommended that you create a directory named `$USER-singularity`.
 We then need to set Singularity's temporary directory environment variable to point to this location.
 Run the following commands:
 >
 > ~~~
 > mkdir /lustre/home/shared/$USER-singularity